ADOPT OR FOSTER A HORSE

 -

-Gato is a lovely palomino quarter horse who came to GRG with another horse (Bones) when his person reached out to local horse rescue groups for assistance.
-Everyone worked together to help the horses and their person, and now they’re in a wonderful foster home as we get to know them and prepare to place them in a new home or homes.
+Bones is a 16-hand appendix (thoroughbred & quarter horse) who came to GRG with another horse (Gato) when his person reached out to local horse rescue groups for assistance.
+Everyone worked together to help the horses and their person, and now theyβre in a wonderful foster home as we get to know them and prepare to place them in a new home (or homes).

 Interested in fostering or adopting?
 Contact us at grgranchhorserescue@gmail.com